Matted Pet/Shaving/Short Hair Cut/Information & Risks/Release Form

 - Coat might not grow back evenly or may grow back in patches

 - Coat could look different in colour or texture when it grows back

 - Without the protection of their coat, your pet can get sunburned or become overheated easily

 - Shaving pets may make them self-conscious and they may behave differently than normal.
 For example, they may be more irritable or timid

-- Pets with underlying medical conditions may have a harder time re-growing hair than other pets
+- Pets with underlying medical conditions may have a harder time re-growing hair

 Maintenance or Recently Shaved Pets